 Hypertension is often diagnosed during a routine visit to your doctor.
 Blood pressure is measured using a cuff around your arm and a device called a sphygmomanometer.
-Your doctor may ask you to sit quietly for five minutes before checking your blood pressure.
+Your doctor may ask you to sit quietly for 5 minutes before checking your blood pressure.

 Placement of Blood Pressure Cuff